Mary Beth Hughes: Film career

 Her most famous role was as Henry Fonda's former girlfriend in the Best Picture Academy Award nominee, The Ox-Bow Incident (1943).
-Throughout the mid-1940s and early 1950s, Hughes appeared in film and television roles, including the cult classic I Accuse My Parents (which was later parodied on Mystery Science Theater 3000), Anthony Mann's early noir masterpiece The Great Flamarion where she co-starred with Erich von Stroheim and Dan Duryea, Wanted: Dead or Alive (episode "Secret Ballot"), The Devil's Henchman, The Abbott and Costello Show, Dragnet and Studio One.
+Throughout the mid-1940s and early 1950s, Hughes appeared in film and television roles, including I Accuse My Parents and Last of the Wild Horses (both of which were later parodied on Mystery Science Theater 3000), Anthony Mann's early noir masterpiece The Great Flamarion where she co-starred with Erich von Stroheim and Dan Duryea, Wanted: Dead or Alive (episode "Secret Ballot"), The Devil's Henchman, The Abbott and Costello Show, Dragnet and Studio One.

 Later years

 In 1961, Hughes decided to retire from acting and began working as a receptionist in a plastic surgeon's office, although she continued her appearances in nightclubs.
 The following year she directed and starred in a Los Angeles production of Pajama Top.
 For the rest of the 1960s she would go on to appear in television shows like Rawhide and Dennis the Menace.
 In 1970 she landed a regular role on The Red Skelton Show, appearing in 11 episodes before the show ended later that year.
 In 1976 she again retired from show business, explaining that she was "tired of auditioning for sexy grandma roles."
 Hughes' last onscreen appearance was in the 1976 film Tanya.

 In the late 1970s Hughes opened a beauty parlor in Canoga Park, California.
 She closed the shop in the late 1980s and began working as a telemarketer until 1991, when she was laid off.